Implementing async-await syntax using delimited continuations

 // save the current exception handler

-const old_exception_handler = exception_handler;
+const old_exception_handler = current_exception_handler;

-exception_handler = (exn) => {
+current_exception_handler = (exn) => {

 // Reinstall the old exception handler

-exception_handler = old_exception_handler;
+current_exception_handler = old_exception_handler;

 handler(exn, ret);